 Complete spinal cord injuries can cause changes and challenges in your daily life, especially as you first adapt to your injuries.
 You may need to use a wheelchair to get around.
-If you suffered high spinal cord injuries, you may lose the use of your hands and arms.
-Many spinal cord injury victims need a caregiver who can help with their basic care tasks and provide vitally-needed assistance with things they can no longer do for themselves.
+If you suffered high spinal cord injuries, you may lose the use of your hands and arms or some muscle groups in your arms.
+You may struggle to maintain posture because you do not have full control of your trunk.
+Many spinal cord injury victims need a caregiver who can help with their basic care tasks and provide vitally needed assistance with things they can no longer do for themselves.

 Many people with spinal cord injuries go on to live very fulfilling lives.
 However, they may need to completely change direction in their plans for their lives, including their professions.
 For example, if you previously worked in construction or in a warehouse, you may have a hard time completing those job responsibilities if you suffer from tetraplegia or an injury high on the spinal cord.

 Due to the loss of other functions below the injury site, victims may also suffer from bladder and bowel issues or sexual dysfunction.
 For many victims, sexual dysfunction can mean a change in their romantic relationships as well as the challenges they face in other areas of their lives.